francoisschwarzentruber/simpleanimation/README.md

 ## Roadmap
 - handle more properties
 - drawing for specifying new objects or moving objects
+- go to a specific point in the animation by moving in the code
 - export in GIF (but not sure because Peek works)
 - export in MP4 (but not sure because Peek works)